AlishanKably/Project-01/README.md

 * Render a game in the browser
 * Design logic for winning & visually display which player won
-* Include sepearte HTML/CSS/JavaScript files
+* Include separate HTML/CSS/JavaScript files
 * Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
 * Use JavaScript for DOM manipulation
 * Deploy your game online, where the rest of the world can access it